OpenConext/OpenConext-deploy/README.md

 For the VM environment the certificates are generated on the fly.
 Typically you would only run `openconext-java.yml` for installing the java apps on a target environment.
 The VM will install everything on a single box for demo purposes.

+Before you can provision the VM you will have to import the ./gpg/vm.key into your GPG Keychain.

 To provision the VM please run:

 ```bash